cirosantilli/git-tutorial/index.md

     1110000000000000 (160000): Gitlink (submodule)

 It also has one special notation not present in UNIX for the Git specific concept of submodule.

+Those permissions are visible on the output of certain porcelain commands like `diff`, so knowing them is not just internals.

 Taken from: <http://stackoverflow.com/questions/737673/how-to-read-the-mode-field-of-git-ls-trees-output>